Karen Carpenter's struggle with anorexia nervosa

 Karen’s silky, velvety voice had captured millions around the world.
 But as time went on, people began to worry that something was wrong.

-Sadly, not only did Karen’s friends and family not know how to help her at the time, healthcare professionals didn’t know how to help her either.
+Sadly, not only did Karen’s friends and family not know how to help her at the time, healthcare professionals didn’t know what would help her either.

 The stigma of what it means to have an eating disorder is far less than it was in the 1970s and 1980s.
 But, the stigma still exists.
-Few people understand why eating disorders develop — or how to get help for an eating disorder — which is why it’s so important to continue to talk about Karen Carpenter and her illness.
+In the general public, few people understand why eating disorders develop — or how to get help — which is why it’s so important to raise awareness.
+Continue to talk about Karen Carpenter and her illness, a life gone far too soon.

-“I’m a double major in both psychology and music.
-Putting on this concert combines both of my biggest passions.
+“I was a double major in both psychology and music.
+Putting on this concert combined both of my biggest passions.

 It seems so unfair that it’s such a struggle to get financial funding or assistance for eating disorder treatment.
 I know people that are able to get assistance to pay for cancer treatment and other physical illnesses.
 I wanted to find a way to raise money to help people who are struggling.